keybase/client/go/saltpack/specs/saltpack_armor.md

 Even something as innocuous as `...` might turn into `…` and break decoding.

 We define the BaseX encoding scheme below, in a way that's independent of any particular alphabet or block size.
-For SaltPack we then select a 62-character alphabet (all the digits and letters, in ASCII order) and a 32-byte input block size, which gives us 43-character output blocks and a packing efficiency of 74.42%, compared to Base64's 75%.
+For saltpack we then select a 62-character alphabet (all the digits and letters, in ASCII order) and a 32-byte input block size, which gives us 43-character output blocks and a packing efficiency of 74.42%, compared to Base64's 75%.
 Finally we specify how the decoder recognizes the header and footer lines and strips whitespace.

-Here's the SaltPack armor encoding of the standard lorem ipsum paragraph:
+Here's the saltpack armor encoding of the standard lorem ipsum paragraph:

 > BEGIN SALTPACK MESSAGE.
 >